Prakhyath-Shetty/WebRTCApp-ReactNative/README.md

 # WebRTCApp-ReactNative
-Its a React-Native android application for real-time communication using 'WebRTC' technology
+Its a React-Native android application for real-time communication using 'WebRTC' technology.